open-traffic-generator/.github/profile/readme.md

   <h1 align="center"><a href="https://otg.dev" target="_blank">Open Traffic Generator APIs & Data Models</a></h1>
 </div>

 Open Traffic Generator (**OTG**) is an open standard, specifying declarative and vendor neutral API for testing Layer 2-7 network devices and applications (at any scale).
+Visit our website at [otg.dev](https://otg.dev/) for more information.

 <p align="center">